List of Australia Test cricket records: Most matches as captain

-Most man of the series awards

 Youngest players

 The youngest player to play in a Test match is claimed to be Hasan Raza at the age of 14 years and 227 days.
 Making his debut for Pakistan against Zimbabwe on 24 October 1996, there is some doubt as to the validity of Raza's age at the time.
 The youngest Australian to play Test cricket was Ian Craig who at the age of 17 years and 239 days debuted in the final Test of the series against South Africa in February 1953.

 Oldest players on debut

 At 49 years and 119 days, James Southerton of England, playing in the very first Test match in March 1877, is the oldest player to make his debut in Test cricket.
 Second on the list is Miran Bakhsh of Pakistan who at 47 years and 284 days made his debut against India in 1955.
 Australia's Don Blackie is the third-oldest player to make his debut, breaking into the side during the second Test of the 1928–29 Ashes series at the age of 46 years and 253 days.
 He broke the record set by his teammate Bert Ironmonger who debuted in the previous Test match two weeks earlier.